open-wc/open-wc/packages/codelabs/src/basics/lit-html.md

 **How it works**

 This codelab will go step by step, explaining each code change.
-At the bottom of each section, there is a "View final result" button where you can see the final code result you should end up with.
-The codelab is sequential, results from the previous step carry on to the next step.
+At the bottom of each section there is a "View final result" button, this will show you the correct code that you should end up with incase you get stuck.
+The steps are sequential, thus results from the previous steps carry over to the next step.

-At the bottom of each step, there is a final code snippet to make sure you're still on the right track or to help you when you get stuck.

 ## Setup

-In this codelab, we will build a simple todo app, a great showcase for learning the basics of lit-html and lit-element.
+In this codelab, we will build a simple todo app, which is a great showcase for learning the basics of lit-html and lit-element.

-You can follow this codelab using anything that can display a simple HTML page.
-We recommend using an [online code editor like jsbin](https://jsbin.com/?html,output), but you could also create a basic html page using your IDE.
+You can follow this codelab using anything that is able to display a simple HTML page.
+We recommend using an [online code editor like jsbin](https://jsbin.com/?html,output), but you can also create your own html page using your favorite IDE.

-To get started, create a simple web page:
+To get started, let's create a basic HTML page:

 ```html
 <!DOCTYPE html>